What is Multi-domain MDM?

 Across industries, defects are the end result of poor master data.
 Inaccuracy or inconsistency in master data are defects, but in most of the cases, the visible waste is seen and felt in other business processes that rely upon that data.
 In the first example, the service delivery problems that customers experienced were created by inconsistent customer information.
 Excess and inconsistent inventories of master data (and other wastes) is also another key issue.
 In every industry, there are often multiple sources or copies (an “excess of inventory”) of master data through the organization.

 Unlike an inventory of parts, however, these independently established sources of master data often end up diverging if effort isn’t put in to maintain consistency.
 Inconsistency across “inventory” is a key defect in master and reference data and is a root cause in many business processes and analytical failures.

-Watch this 10-minute demonstration of TIBCO EBX™ software, TIBCO’s data management platform that...
+Watch this introductory overview demonstration of TIBCO EBX® software, TIBCO’s data management...

 2021 Gartner Magic Quadrant for Master Data Management Solutions